Should I stay or go for founder of Russian internet major Yandex

 bne IntelliNews covered in detail how the market was left guessing after the designation of Volozh in the EU’s sixth package of sanctions for Russia's military invasion of Ukraine.

 Previous reports claimed that Yandex could split into a domestic unit that will operate in the heavily sanctioned economy and a rebranded relocated international unit run by former execs of the company.
-But so far the company appears to be maintaining strong operational and financial results.
+But so far the company appears to be maintaining strong operational and financial results at home.

 Reportedly now a new deal is being negotiated between Volozh and the Kremlin, mediated by the veteran policymaker, ex-Finance Minister and the head of the Audit Chamber Alexei Kudrin, The Bell reports.